Canada Tax Calculator

-Moving is stressful, physically exhausting, and incredibly expensive.
+Moving is stressful, physically exhausting, and expensive.
 Fortunately, the Moving Expenses Deduction (Form T1-M) allows qualifying Canadians to deduct a wide range of moving-related costs from their taxable income.
 If you moved for work or school, this could be one of the largest deductions you claim all year.

 The 40-Kilometer Rule